gabrieltheodoropoulos/GTCodable/Readme.md

 Of course, like every new game that respects itself, there are some rules to follow, so please keep reading about how to use GTCodable, or at least read the Rules section later in this document.

-How to Install
+How to Use It
 --------------

-There’s no need to install, just clone or download the repository and drag the _GTCodable.swift_ file into your iOS Swift project.
+Clone or download the repository and drag the _GTCodable.swift_ file into your iOS Swift project.

 GTCodable Provided Functions At A Glance
 ----------------------------------------